lucapette/website/content/writing/my-programming-principles.md

 worked and what didn't.
 The following principles are my favourite parts of what worked.

-### Docs driven development
+### Docs-driven development

-More than a decade ago, I run into [readme driven development](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html).
+More than a decade ago, I ran into [readme driven development](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html).
-I was happy I could give a name to something I had been already doing for a few years.
-Since then, I tweaked the name of the principle to "docs driven development" because it's a tad more general and flexible.
+I was happy I could give a name to something I had already been doing for a few years.
+Since then, I tweaked the name of the principle to "docs-driven development" because it's a tad more general and flexible.

-The idea is to write documentation for a system as the system was already done, it's my favourite system design technique.
-The beauty, and the irony, of this approach is that I write the docs first so I can put some constraints in place.
+The idea is to write documentation for a system as if the system were already done.
+It's my favourite system design technique.
+The beauty and the irony of this approach is that I write the docs first so I can put some constraints in place.
-I can then reflect on their consequences with a low effort (compared to building the system).
-Consciously chosen constraints are the foundation of good design.
+I can then reflect on their consequences with a lower effort (compared to building the system).
+Consciously chosen constraints are the foundation of a good design.

-What kind of document, how long or how detailed it should be is too project-dependent so it's hard to provide concrete examples.
-There are some things though I have in any document:
+The type of document, its length or the number of details in it are all project-dependent parametres, so it's hard to provide concrete examples.
+There are some things I have in any document, though:

 - __Scope__
   : I write down what the goals of the project are.
-When it's done, what will this system do?
-Even more interesting, what won't it do?
-Answering these questions gives me some boundaries so I can stay on track and focus on the essential.
+When it's done, what will the system do?
+Even more interesting, what will it not do?
+Answering these questions gives me some boundaries so I can stay on track and focus on the essentials.
 - __Organization__
   : A few diagrams go a long way.
 I sketch a few to get a sense of how to split responsibilities among the different parts.
 It also helps me understand what the highest level building blocks of the system should be.
 - __Prioritization__
-  : I write down the order in which it makes most sense to build things.
-Depending on how the system is organized, I write down what can be parallelised.
+  : I write down the order in which it makes most sense to start building things.
+Depending on how the system is organized, I write down the parts that can be parallelized.

-If I'm working in a team, this document also functions as a hub for async collaboration.
+If I work in a team, this document also functions as a hub for async collaboration.
 I want to make sure we're on the same page before we move from writing for humans to writing for machines.